bjrumplee/WASEnvironment/README.txt

 1. Start VM
 2. Immediately press any key when prompted
 3. After install use password "Pa$$w0rd" for "Administrator"
-5. Copy file from this repo "\WASEnvironment\masterskipoobe.xml" to the VM "C:\" drive.
+4. Copy xml file from this repo "\WASEnvironment\masterskipoobe.xml" to the VM's "C:\" drive.
 5. Open powershell as administrator
 6. Run command "C:\Windows\System32\Sysprep\sysprep.exe /generalize /oobe /shutdown /unattend:C:\masterskipoobe.xml"
 7. Wait until VM fully shuts down.
 Do not start this VM at this point
-8. Copy VHDX file for the VM and paste here "\WASEnvironment\VHD MASTER\WindowsServer2022_Master.vhdx"
+8. Copy the master VHDX file for the VM and paste here "C:\Powershell Scripts\WASEnvironment\VHD MASTER\WindowsServer2022_Master.vhdx"
 Notes:
 	- Windows Server 2022 will require you to change password on the new VM when logging in
 	- Both master VM's can be deleted once the VHDX files have been copied to the VHD MASTER folder